erikras/react-redux-universal-hot-example/README.md

 To run the tests in the project, just simply run `npm test` if you have `Chrome` installed, it will be automatically launched as a test service for you.

-To keep watching your test suites that you are working, just set `singleRun: false` in the `karma.conf.js` file.
+To keep watching your test suites that you are working on, just set `singleRun: false` in the `karma.conf.js` file.
 Please be sure set it to `true` if you are running `npm test` on a continuous integration server (travis-ci, etc).

 ## The Future